This post may contain affiliate links. Please read my privacy policy.

 Ingredients You’ll Need

 - Self raising flour – Helps the cake rise and gives it that light, airy texture.
-If you don’t have self-raising flour, you can substitute it by adding 1/2 cup of all-purpose flour + 1 teaspoon of baking powder.
+If you don’t have self-raising flour, you can substitute it by using 1/2 cup of all-purpose flour + 1 teaspoon of baking powder.

 - Milk